Readers’ request for a how-do patch your shirt post

 Pro tip: To not burn or ruin the patches, use a piece of thin fabric between the patch and the iron (see 3 to 4 in the photo above).

 Once all patches are in place, the styling fun can begin. 😉

 Will you jump the bandwagon on the patch trend?
 Will you shop for a patched item or DIY?
 If you have any questions on patching your own shirt or on fashion and style in midlife, please do not hesitate to contact me.
 I love to help you.

 Get the inspirations, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 When you like the blog you may also like my book How to Dress for Success in Midlife.
-As a Mothers’ Day special it is now available for only $22.59, i.e. 10% off, for a limited time.
-Buy it now.
+As a Mothers’ Day special it is now on sale for a limited time.
+Get it 10% off.

 Photos of me: G. Kramm